skoczen/will/docs/improve.md

 **Note:** Have a will you've open-sourced?
 Please send it in a PR or Issue!
 This list is tiny!

 ## Releases

+#### 0.7.0 - February 4, 2015

+* Adds a port of the awesome [talkbackbot](https://github.com/jessamynsmith), thanks to [jessamynsmith](jessamynsmith), who super-kindly ported it at my request!
+* Oh, yeah.
+That port also includes the first proper tests in will, and a pretty solid pattern for testing plugins.
+Woo!
+More huge thanks to [jessamynsmith](https://github.com/jessamynsmith).

 #### 0.6.9 - January 30, 2015